SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ![Solace Masterclass](img/commons/Solace-masterclass.jpeg)

-This code lab contains the technical hands on section of the **Solace Masterclass : Implementing Event-Driven-Architectures**
+This Codelab contains the technical hands-on section of the **Solace Masterclass : Implementing Event-Driven-Architectures**
-The participants of this masterclass will be implementing this code lab in the Strigo virtual machine provided as a part of the masterclass session.
+The participants of this masterclass will be implementing this Codelab in the Strigo virtual machine provided as a part of the masterclass session.
-The Strigo virtual machine contains all the software packages required for implementing the hands on code lab.
+The Strigo virtual machine contains all the software packages required for implementing the hands-on Codelab.

 The agenda of the hands-on is as below :